jacksund/simmate/src/simmate/database/workflow_results/README.md

 from simmate.database.workflow_results import MITStaticEnergy
 ```

-Alternatively, this same results could have been imported with...
+Alternatively, this same database table could have been imported with...

 ``` python
 from simmate.calculators.vasp.database.energy import MITStaticEnergy